 7. Special Occasion Dining ...

 The first Danish restaurant to be awarded three Michelin Stars.

-Geranium is as much a tour de force as its chef and co-owner, Rasmus Kofoed.
+Geranium is the culinary tour de force of its talented chef and co-owner, Rasmus Kofoed.
 Having won the coveted Bocuse d’Or award in 2011, Kofoed was soon adding Michelin Stars to his list of achievements.
-When Geranium’s third Michelin Star arrived in 2016, this trailblazing restaurant is setting the benchmark of fine dining in Copenhagen.
+Awarded its third Michelin Star in 2016, this trailblazing restaurant is setting the benchmark for fine dining in Copenhagen.
 Perched above the treetops of Copenhagen’s Fælledparken, Geranium's elegant dining room showcases verdant views coupled with glimpses of Kofoed and his team hard at work in the glass-walled kitchen.
-A seamless gastronomic experience, Geranium's menu engages all of the senses, from the surprising beauty of their presentation to the ingenuity of their flavours - all accompanied by an award winning wine selection by co-owner and sommelier Søren Ledet. €€€
+Geranium's menu engages all of the senses, from the surprising beauty of each dishes artistic presentation to the ingenuity of the inventive flavours.
+Make sure to discover the award-winning wine selection by co-owner and sommelier Søren Ledet. €€€